 Yes, it said that.

-Well, uh, I guess they're not aware of the the American birth rate is declining and uh with people retiring earlier, and if we don't have some at least moderate increase in legal immigration, people who are paying into the taxes and social security, then there will be not nearly enough to to pay the benefits, social security and medicare to those who do retire.
+And if we don't have some at least moderate increase in legal immigration, people who are paying into the taxes and Social Security, then there will be not nearly enough to pay the benefits, Social Security and Medicare, to those who do retire.

-Well, you know, uh you are the second person that's looked that called it has looked at immigration legal or illegal as uh a mechanism for providing social security and Medicare benits for you uh benefits for you and others when uh when you when you get older.
+Well, you know, you are the second person that has looked at immigration, legal or illegal, as a mechanism for providing Social Security and Medicare benefits for you and others when you get older.

 Now, I understand the thinking.

-I I I really do, and I know when I say this, people are gonna say easy for you to say.
+And I know when I say this, people are going to say, easy for you to say.

-Given the already existing fear that there won't be enough social security or Medicare for you uh provided by the government, it's just amazing that the first thing people don't think about is I better do it for myself.
+Given the already existing fear that there won't be enough Social Security or Medicare for you provided by the government, it's just amazing that the first thing people don't think about is, I better do it for myself.

 It's disappointing that that's not the first reaction people have.